NAATI advises all candidates to read the following information before sitting their test.

 Your knowledge test will be recorded on the online testing platform.

 The Certified Specialist (Health) Interpreter Knowledge Test consists of a three hour long online test, composed of six sections and 60 questions of different types.
 The test will be principally in English but may include some LOTE elements.
+You should answer all questions in English, but can use some LOTE terms and expressions in your answers, where appropriate.

 Domains & Situations